 Choosing a health care agent is an important part of advance care planning.
 Advance care planning is the process of thinking about important health issues that may come up in the future.
 Talking with your loved one about these issues helps them make clear decisions now, while they are still able to.
 This way, you and your loved one will not have to worry about making decisions at a time of crisis.Back to top

 Being a Health Care Agent

-As a health care agent, you will be in charge of making healthcare decisions for your loved one if they aren’t able to make them for themselves.
-You may need to make the following types of decisions:
+As a health care agent, you will be in charge of making healthcare decisions for your loved one.
+You may need to make these types of decisions:

-- Choices about medical care, including medical treatment, tests, or surgery.
+- Choices about medical care, including treatments, tests, and surgeries.

-- Where your loved one will receive medical treatment, such as a hospital, nursing home, or hospice facility.
+- Where your loved one will get medical care, such as a hospital, nursing home, or hospice facility.

 - Whether to take legal action to defend your loved one’s rights and wishes.

-- The right to apply for Medicare, Medicaid, or other programs or insurance benefits for your loved one.
+- Whether to apply for Medicare, Medicaid, or other programs or insurance benefits.

-Your role as a health care agent starts when your loved one is no longer able to make health care decisions on their own.
-Their doctor will decide when this happens and will let you know when you need to begin your role as a health care agent.
+Your role as a health care agent starts when your loved one can no longer make decisions for themselves.
+Their healthcare providers will decide when this happens.
+They will tell you when you must start your role as a health care agent.